-A low pass filter is used to create ISI and the combination of the low-pass filter and E/O converter should have a smooth frequency response that results in the eye opening specified as "Vertical Eye Opening (EHupp, EHmid, EHlow) (OMA) (min)" in Table 4-2.
+A low pass filter is used to create ISI and the combination of the low-pass filter and E/O converter should have a smooth frequency response that results in sufficient ISI to give a VEC{stat} as defined in Section 5.27.2.

 This eye closure is before any additional jitter and noise is added to the signal.

-The sinusoidal amplitude interferer and uncorrelated PRBS13Q pattern interferer are used to create additional eye closure and the frequency of the amplitude interferer can be set in the range of 100 MHz to 2 GHz with care being taken to avoid any harmonic relationships between the sinusoidal jitter, the signaling rate and the pattern repetition rate.
+The sinusoidal amplitude interferer and uncorrelated PRBS13Q pattern interferer are used to create additional eye closure.
+The frequency of the amplitude interferer can be set in the range of 100 MHz to 2 GHz with care being taken to avoid any harmonic relationships between the sinusoidal jitter, the signaling rate and the pattern repetition rate.
 The uncorrelated PRBS13Q data pattern interferer represents transmitter noise and crosstalk.